samscam/clocklet/README.md

 * Build and upload (platformio should download the dependencies if it hasn't done so already)
 * Note that API keys are encrypted with gitcrypt

-### Seeing the logs (without installing anything)
+### Seeing the logs (without installing anything much)

-You can connect to the clocklet's serial port with various tools (like screen, or putty) and see the Clocklet logging.
+You can connect to the clocklet's serial port from a computer with various tools (like screen, miniterm or putty) and see the Clocklet logging.

 The important thing to note is that the baud rate of the serial connection is `115200`.

+The Clocklet serial port on Mac and Linux will generally be available as `/dev/cu.SLAB_USBtoUART` - you can do an `ls /dev/cu.*` before and after plugging it in to eliminate possibilities.

+Then open it up in your tool of choice:
 `screen /dev/cu.SLAB_USBtoUART 115200`
+`miniterm.py /dev/cu.SLAB_USBtoUART 115200`

-### Manually updating firmware (with some installing)
+### Manually updating firmware (with minimal installing)

-You'll need to install `esptool`
+1) Install `esptool`

-On the mac this can be done with homebrew: `brew install esptool`
+On MacOS this can be done with homebrew: `brew install esptool` On Linuxes it's probably available from `apt-get install esptool` or whatever package manager you're using.

-Download the bin file of the firmware image you want from the releases section on here.
+2) Download the bin file of the firmware image you want from the releases section on here.

-Erase the flash (including settings)
+3) Erase the flash (including settings)
 `esptool.py -b 115200 -p /dev/cu.SLAB_USBtoUART erase_region 0x9000 0xFF7000`

-Flash the new firmware image:
+4) Flash the new firmware image:

-`esptool.py -b 115200 -p /dev/cu.SLAB_USBtoUART write_flash 0x10000 firmware.bin`
+`esptool.py -b 115200 -p /dev/cu.SLAB_USBtoUART write_flash 0x10000 clockbrain.bin`

 While we are here you can also use esptool to just erase settings (equivalent of doing a factory reset from the app):
 `esptool.py -b 115200 -p /dev/cu.SLAB_USBtoUART erase_region 0x9000 0x5000`

 ## Client App (iOS)